-But, at the same time, do you want live your life trying to be so small that no one ever feels intimidated, impressed or amazed by you?
+But, at the same time, do you want to live your life trying to be so small that no one ever feels intimidated, impressed, or amazed by you?
 That doesn’t sound to me like a life where you make things you care about better or where you push your artistic, logical, and creative boundaries to new heights.
-It surely doesn’t sound like a life full of adventure, challenge or excitement.
+It surely doesn’t sound like a life full of adventure, challenge, or excitement.

 You have to leave the box behind, my friends

 First of all, that box is boring.
 You are already chafing against it, aren’t you?
 And, frankly, that box is dangerous because there’s always someone who wants to make it smaller.

 Let’s imagine that you did something really great, like get your first truly ideal, high paying client.

 “Don’t be too awesome, darling,” she says “or I’ll feel left out, even though I’m also pretty great.”

 So you downplay your success and start saying “it’s no big deal” and “I must have great luck!”
 Your box shrinks.